AVEVA/CONNECT-data-services-developer-docs/content/overview/what-does-ocs-do.md

 ### Region

-Regions are geographical area designations associated with OCS resources (for example,<-comma types, streams, and data views).
+Regions are geographical area designations associated with OCS resources (for example, types, streams, and data views).
 WestUS and WestEurope are regions.
 OCS provisions a namespace within a single region.
 After you create a namespace, any resources you create in that namespace are bound to its region.
 Any data stored in the namespace is stored in that region.

 ### Identity